Mayor's Office

 To request a Certificate of Recognition, please provide:

-- Once we receive the request from the Council Member’s office, please allow at least two weeks for processing.
+• Once we receive the proclamation request from a Council Member’s office, please allow at least two weeks for processing and approval.

-- The Ceremonial Documents Office does not coordinate or schedule proclamation presentations by the Mayor or Council Members.
+• To request a proclamation presentation by the Mayor or a City Council Member, please reach out to the sponsoring entity.
+The Ceremonial Documents Office cannot coordinate or schedule proclamation presentations by the Mayor or Council Members.

 Pick-Up Instructions